ktkanas/VirtualDiabetologist/README.md

 # 🩺 Virtual Diabetologist

 **Virtual Diabetologist** is an AI-powered healthcare web application that provides diabetes prediction, diabetic retinopathy detection, and an intelligent chatbot for personalized support.
-Built with **Flask**, **Node.js**, **React**, and **machine learning models**, it offers a comprehensive solution for diabetes management and can be integrated into external systems via APIs.
+Built with **Flask**, **Node.js**, **React**, and **machine learning models** using LLaMa3.2 8b, it offers a comprehensive solution for diabetes management and can be integrated into external systems via APIs.

 ---